 For more on scholarly definitions of thick description, see this journal article.

-To cite the above sources in APA style, jump to the reference list at the end of this article.
+To cite the above sources in APA style, jump to the reference list at the end of this article where I have used APA style to list my sources.

 Thick Description vs. Thin Description